martinvonz/jj/docs/contributing.md

 ### Setting up the prerequisites

-To build the website, you must have Python and `poetry` installed.
-If your distribution packages `poetry`, something like `apt install python3-poetry` is likely the best way to install it.
-Otherwise, you can download Python from <https://python.org> or follow the [Python installation instructions].
-Finally, follow the [Poetry installation instructions].
+To build the website, you must have Python and `poetry 1.8+` installed (the latest version is recommended).
+It is easiest to install `poetry` via `pipx`, as explained in the [Poetry installation instructions].
+A few helpful points from the instructions: `pipx` can often be installed from your distribution, e.g.
+`sudo apt install pipx`; this will usually also install Python for you if necessary.
+Any version of `pipx` will do.
+If you are installing `pipx` manually, you may first need to follow the [Python installation instructions].

 [Python installation instructions]: https://docs.python.org/3/using/index.html
 [Poetry installation instructions]: https://python-poetry.org/docs/#installation